Your Top 10 Open Source No Code Platforms: A Quick Guide

 3. Connectors that handle the data structures, retrieval, and storage.

-4. Out-of-the-box functionality allows you to skip having to build your core modules from scratch, and instead focus on building new code.
+4. Out-of-the-box functionality allows you to skip building your core modules from scratch and instead focus on building new code.

-6. While no code software generally follows these guidelines, no two no code software are alike, and they are all designed to cater to specific functionality.
+6. While no code software generally follows these guidelines, no two no code software are alike and designed to cater to specific functionality.

-Additionally, if you are wondering what is no code software, then you should know that it is software specifically designed for business owners and citizen developers who do not have a background in coding at all.
+Additionally, suppose you are wondering what is no code software.
+In that case, you should know that it is (no code app builder) software specifically designed for business owners and citizen developers who do not have a coding background.

 The best way to build web apps without coding!